How Schools are Selected: Our Methodology

 Our Editorial Independence

-Membership opportunities are offered only after a school has earned recognition through the process described above.
+Recognition in Abound: Finish College is not for sale.
+Membership or partnership opportunities are offered only after a school has earned recognition through the evaluation process described above.

 Our Commitment to Adult Learners